 How is the interest percentage calculated?

-Interest Percentage is determined based on the terms decided upon by the partners, and these terms will be mentioned in the partnership deed.
+The Interest Percentage is determined based on the terms decided upon by the partners, which are mentioned in the partnership deed.

 Why is Capital credited in a journal entry?

 The capital account represents the amount owed to the owner by the business.
 This is in line with the Business entity concept.
-So, we need to consider the owner and business as two different persons.
+So, we must consider the owner and the business as two different persons.

 If we consider the accounting rules,

-To record the amount payable to the Owner (Interest on Capital), increase the Capital account .
-Therefore, it results in crediting the Capital account as its a liability
+Increase the Capital account to record the amount payable to the Owner (Interest on Capital).
+Therefore, it results in crediting the Capital account as a liability.

-Where would you record Interest on Capital Journal Entry when Capital is fixed?
+Where would you record Interest on Capital Journal Entries when Capital is fixed?

-Record the Interest on Capital in the Partners Current account when the capital accounts are fixed.
-The current account here means the GL account to record the transactions other than relating to the Capital in and out transactions.
+Record the Interest on Capital in the Partner’s Current account when the capital accounts are fixed.
+The current account here means the GL account to record transactions other than relating to the Capital in and out transactions.

-Therefore, Current account will have the record of all the routine transactions such as Interest on Capital, Interest on drawings and remuneration payments to the partners.
+Therefore, the current account will record all routine transactions, such as Interest on Capital, Interest on drawings, and remuneration payments to the partners.

-Interest on drawings being income will be credited with corresponding debit to the capital account.
+Interest on drawings, which are income, will be credited with a corresponding debit to the capital account.
 Refer to the article Interest on Drawings JE.

 Conclusion: